 As one of the highest cities in the world, Lhasa has over 3,000 hours of sunshine on average per year, famed as 'City of Sunlight'.
-However, it has a mild weather all year round, without hot summer or cold winter.
+It has a mild weather all year round, without hot summer or cold winter.
 Generally, climate in Lhasa is divided into two seasons – dry season and wet season.
+Annual rainfall here is considerable and mainly falls from June to September.